vctorChamizo/MyBeer-Android/README.md

 ## Introduction
 MyBeer was created like a application was used for the management of breweries and beers by the user, with the determination to be able to locate the data on a map and be able to save the information of said elements so that the user can access them whenever they want.

 ## Documentation
+The main functionality of the application consists of three modules (Main, Breweries and Beers), which are accessible through a side menu.
+This menu can be accessed by clicking on the upper left button of the interface or by sliding your finger from the left side of the screen to the right side.

 ![beers](https://user-images.githubusercontent.com/32466953/73371812-8de07500-42b6-11ea-8d89-8e8edc21cb8a.png)